The Pastoral Staff of Village Church

 Prior to his ordination at VPC, he served as a high school director in the Seattle area at Sammamish Presbyterian Church as well as the director of youth ministries at Lafayette-Orinda Presbyterian Church in Lafayette, California (San Francisco area).

 He has served in youth ministry for nearly 10 years and couldn’t be more excited to be at Village Pres!
-Zach enjoys pretty much anything outdoors, reads as much as possible, and is getting married in March to his incredibly awesome and intelligent fiancé, Meredith! email
+Zach enjoys pretty much anything outdoors, reads as much as possible, and married his incredibly awesome and intelligent wife, Meredith, last March. email